P4-Research/nikss-artifacts/README.md

 ## Hardware dependencies

-The tests require two machine connected back-to-back: the Generator machine and the Switch Under Test (SUT) machine.
+The tests require two machine connected back-to-back: the Generator machine and the Device Under Test (DUT) machine.
 The two machines should be equipped with a NIC with at least 2 ports available and with support for DPDK and XDP in native mode.

 ## Software dependencies